joycesim/joycesim.github.io/GroupVision/index.md

 If you are graduate student (Masters or pre-comp exam), you are required to attend the weekly Thursday Department seminar (11am) and Geophysics Friday seminar (330pm L1175).
 For post-comp exam PhD students, you are encouraged to attend both but they are not required.
-Recommended: Explorigins, Astrobiology, fluids mechanics seminar
+Recommended: Explorigins, Astrobiology, fluids mechanics seminar Virtual seminars: VSGP, Ocean worlds, ....
+Add links this to...

 ### e)     Expected working hours